This post may contain affiliate links.

 8. OGX Ever Straight Brazilian Keratin Therapy Conditioner

 The OGX keratin conditioner is sulfate-free and uses hydrolyzed keratin and Brazilian cocoa oils to strengthen and smooth hair naturally.
 The formula utilizes coconut oil, avocado oil, cocoa butter and keratin proteins to infuse the hair with moisture and shine so naturally that your hair will look like it glows.
-You can order a bottle from Ulta.
+You can order a bottle from Ulta, or Amazon.

 9. Hask Keratin Protein Smoothing Deep Conditioner Packette

 This keratin protein smoothing deep conditioner moisturizes hair, leaving it smooth, well-conditioned, shiny and frizz-free!
 This particular deep conditioner is good for all hair types and restores damaged, over-processed hair and even reduces static.
-Everything in the formula for this conditioning treatment is designed to improve hair, so pick up a package from Ulta.
+Everything in the formula for this conditioning treatment is designed to improve hair, so pick up a package from Ulta, or Amazon.

 10. Blondeshell Keratin Complex Shampoo